Glossary

 Goal: A desired result of any action learned on the way to becoming expert.

-Green-term: A term listed in the glossary.:
+Green-term: A term listed in the glossary.

 Hikable: Physically challenging and dirty walks are common.